-Alisa Fleming ~ The longer days of late spring and summer offer ample time to get out and enjoy the sunshine, and most doctors now advocate letting your skin soak up some of those brilliant rays and the accompanying Vitamin D. However, too much time in the direct sunlight is counterproductive.
+The longer days of summer offer ample time to get out and enjoy the sunshine.
+Most doctors now advocate soaking up some rays for the Vitamin D, but too much time in the direct sunlight is counterproductive.
 Beyond burns, sun damage can have harmful long-term effects.
-And some of us need some sunscreen to ease our pale skin into the great outdoors.
-But picking the best sunscreen isn’t easy for everyone, especially those of us with sensitive skin, but we’re prepared.
-Karen at Avoiding Milk Protein and I have rounded up a list of sun protection brands that cater to vegans, sensitive skin, and … food allergies.
-Even though we usually only concern ourselves with the food we ingest, food-based ingredients and extracts linger in many lotions and can cause hives, rashes, or other reactions to those who might be allergic.
+And some of us need sunscreen to ease our pale skin into the great outdoors.
+But picking the best sunscreen isn’t easy for everyone, especially those of us with sensitive skin and allergies.
+Luckily, there are now quite a few good options to choose from.

+We’ve rounded up a list of sun protection brands that cater to sensitive skin (including dermatitis), vegans, and even food allergies.
+Food-based ingredients and extracts linger in many lotions and can cause hives, rashes, or other reactions to those who might be allergic.
 You can avoid them with these mindful top allergen-free sunscreens.

-Keep in mind, though the companies listed below develop sunscreen for sensitive skin issues, skin reactions vary greatly from person to person.
+Although these companies develop sunscreen for sensitive skin issues, skin reactions vary greatly from person to person.
 Spot check any new lotion on a patch of skin before smearing it all over your body, and use extreme caution whenever severe allergies are a concern.

-Kineys offers skin care and sunscreen with the claim that “No parabens, preservatives, nanoparticles, nuts, nut oil, gluten, dairy, egg, soy, sulphites or colourants have been added to these products.”
+This line of spray sunscreens carries the claim that “no parabens, preservatives, nanoparticles, nuts, nut oil, gluten, dairy, egg, soy, sulphites or colourants have been added to these products.”
 Their sunscreen sprays are also vegan-friendly.